netbrain/zwift/README.md

 If you would like to contribute, then please by all means I'll accept PR's.
 A good starting point would be to see if there's any open issues that you feel capable of doing.
 Let me know if I can help with anything.

+### Show and tell 🙌

+Check out our [Show and tell](https://github.com/netbrain/zwift/discussions/categories/show-and-tell) category in discussions and see how other people are using this solution, feel free to contribute your own tips and tricks :)

 ## Alternative's to this repository

 * Install zwift using wine directly or a framework like lutris.
 You will however have to manage installation and updates yourself